Close-up of green algae growth and bubbles on hydroponic nutrient solution surface, showing contamination issues in hydroponic systems

 1. Flush with a Hydrogen Peroxide solution

-• Mix: 1ml Hydrogen Peroxide per 10L of water
+2. Mix: 1ml Hydrogen Peroxide per 10L of water

-2. Flood the medium thoroughly
+3. Flood the hydroponic growing medium thoroughly

-3. Follow with a low-strength A/B base nutrient solution
+4. Follow with a low-strength A/B base nutrient solution

-4. Allow plants to recover after sterilisation
+5. Allow plants to recover after sterilisation

-Hydroponic Algae Control Tips
+Hydroponic Algae Prevention Tips

-• Avoid overwatering your growing medium
+• Avoid overwatering hydroponic growing media

 Categories